 Shader weavers are intimidating at first mainly because it is difficult to debug them and connections are quite confusing.

-The basic idea of weaver can be learned from here. but the code written in it is outdated. try to learn from examples.
+The basic idea of weaver can be learned from here.
+However, the code written in it is outdated... better to go with code.